kubernetes/enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 - For `IfNotPresent` images, the kubelet will re-pull the image
 - For `Never` images, the image creation will fail

-This will be enforced for both policies regardless of whether the image is already present when the kubelet starts.
-For an image to be allowed to be used, the kubelet must be aware of its credentials.

 This behavior mirrors what would happen if an image was not present on the node (as opposed to present, but yet to be authorized with the credentials present).

-This new feature will be enabled with a feature gate, as well as a kubelet configuration field `pullImageSecretRecheck`.
-Another kubelet configuration field `pullImageSecretRecheckPeriod` will be added to allow an admin to configure the recheck period.
-A recheck period may be used to periodically clean the cache, or ensure expiring credentials are still valid.
+This will be enforced for both `IfNotPresent` and `Never` policies.

+Kubelet configuration will give the administrator the ability to choose how images should be verified:
+1. *Do not* allow access to *any* images without verification.
+2. Only allow access to a *specific list* of pre-loaded images without verification.
+3. *Allow* access to *all* pre-loaded images without verification (default behavior).
+4. Allow access to all images without having to reverify credentials (previous behavior).

+During development, this feature will be guarded by a feature gate.

-*** The issue and these changes improving the security posture without requiring the forcing of pull always, will be documented in the kubernetes image pull policy documentation.
-The new feature gate should also be documented in release notes. ***
+*** The issue and these changes improving the security posture without requiring the forcing of pull always, will be documented in the kubernetes image pull policy documentation. ***

 ## Motivation